bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/verifymessage.md

 - n: "Address"
   t: "string (base58)"
   p: "Required<br>(exactly 1)"
   d: "The P2PKH address corresponding to the private key which made the signature.
-A P2PKH address is a hash of the public key corresponding to the private key which made the signature.
-When the ECDSA signature is checked, up to four possible ECDSA public keys will be reconstructed from from the signature; each key will be hashed and compared against the P2PKH address provided to see if any of them match.
-If there are no matches, signature validation will fail"
+A P2PKH address is a hash of the public key corresponding to the private key which made the signature."

 {% enditemplate %}